Humboldt-WI/delta/README.md

 Topics covered in the module include but are not limited to:

 - Fundamentals of artificial neural networks
+- Fundamentals of natural language processing (NLP)
+- Neural word embeddings: word2vec and cousins
-- Recurrent networks for sequential data processing with applications in finance
+- Recurrent networks for sequential data processing
+  - Methodological principles of RNNs
-- A primer in generative models and adversarial learning
+  - RNN applications in finance and language modeling
-- Fundamentals of textual data analysis
+- Text classification and sentiment analysis
-- Neural network-based text embeddings: word2vec and cousins
-- Convolutional neural networks for image analysis
+- Convolutional neural networks for image and text analysis
+- NLP transfer learning
+- Attention and transformers

-The repository provides access to the Jupyter notebooks of the tutorial sessions and some Python scripts, which were used to created to support the lecture.
+The repository provides Jupyter notebooks that revisit concepts covered in the lecture and demonstrate their application using Python.
+Corresponding notebooks are available in the folder **demos**.

+Anoter folder called **exercises** provides another set of Jupyter notebooks, which task students to practice their Python and Deep Learning skills on programming exercises.
+The exercises related to the lecture chapter and the demo notebooks.
+The idea of the exercises is that students try to **solve the programming tasks themselves or with peers in their study group**.
+Further, weekly tutorial sessions offer an opportunity to ask questions and discuss the exercise tasks with your lecturer.
+More detailed information on the coures format, organization, and logistics is available on the [ADAMS Moodle page](https://moodle.hu-berlin.de/course/view.php?id=103703).
+That page also provides slides for lecture sessions and video recordings.